ShawnMa16/Talking_Bob/README.md

 3. Replace `bob` in line 67 to your target object's name
 4. Build and run the app

-* Once you have launched the app, you should target your phone to your target object.
+Once you have launched the app, you should target your phone to your target object.

-* Onece the object has been detected, a dialog will popup and you can hold the record button to start chatting.
+When the object has been detected, a dialog will popup and you can hold the record button to start chatting.

-**DO NOT ADD GAME OBJECT FOR NOW**

 ## Built With